Economy of the Isle of Man: Filmmaking and digital media

 Since 1995 Isle of Man Film has co-financed and co-produced over 100 feature film and television dramas which have all filmed on the Island.

 Among the most successful productions funded in part by Isle of Man Film agency were Waking Ned, where the Manx countryside stood in for rural Ireland, and films like Stormbreaker, Shergar, Tom Brown's Schooldays, I Capture the Castle, The Libertine, Island at War (TV series), Five Children and It, Colour Me Kubrick, Sparkle, and others.
 Other films that have been filmed on the Isle of Man include Thomas and the Magic Railroad, Harry Potter and the Chamber of Secrets, Keeping Mum and Mindhorn.

-2011 Isle of Man Film Oxford Economics was commissioned by Isle of Man Film Ltd to conduct a study into the economic impact of the film industry on the Isle of.
-Man.
+2011 Isle of Man Film Oxford Economics was commissioned by Isle of Man Film Ltd to conduct a study into the economic impact of the film industry on the Isle of Man.
 The recommendation of this report for Isle of Man Film was to partner with a more established film institution in the UK to source more Isle of Man film production opportunities.
 This led to the investment of the Isle of Man Government to take shares in Pinewood Shepperton Plc which were sold later with profit.

-Once one of the busiest areas of film production in the British Isles, the Isle of Man hopes to use its strong foundation in film to grow its television and new digital media industry.
-In a recent Isle of Man Department of Economic Development strategic review, the Island's over 2,000 jobs counting digital sector features 'digital media' and the creative industries, and embraces partnerships with the industry and its individual sector bodies like the Isle of Media, a new media cluster.
+The Isle of Man, in the British Isles, hopes to use its strong foundation in film to grow its television and new digital media industry.
+In a recent Isle of Man Department of Economic Development strategic review, the Island's over 2,000 jobs in the digital sector feature 'digital media' and the creative industries, and embrace partnerships with the industry and its individual sector bodies like the Isle of Media, a new media cluster.

 Motorsports

-Hosting of motorsports events, like the Isle of Man Car Rally and the more-prominent TT motorcycle races, contributes to the tourism economy.
+Hosting of motorsports events, like the Isle of Man Car Rally and the more prominent TT motorcycle races, contributes to the tourism economy.